Malvern Hills District: Governance

 Malvern Hills District Council provides district-level services.
 County-level services are provided by Worcestershire County Council.
 The whole district is covered by civil parishes, which form a third tier of local government.

 Since 2014 the council has shared a chief executive and other staff with neighbouring Wychavon District Council.

 Political control

-The council has been under no overall control since 2019.
-Since 2020 the administration has been a coalition of the independents and Greens.
+The council went under no overall control in 2019, since when it has been led by independent councillors, sometimes working with other parties.
+Since November 2024, the administration has comprised the "Democratic Independent Group" of independent councillors and the Conservatives.

-The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-A shadow authority was again elected in 1997 ahead of the significant district boundary changes which came into effect on 1 April 1998.
-Political control of the district council since 1974 has been as follows:
+The first election to the current district council was held in 1997, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1998.
+Political control of the district council since 1997 has been as follows: